egiesbrecht/LprNet/README.md

 # LprNet
-in implementation of the prNet project to analyze the German language
+An implementation of the prNet project to analyze the German language